nomic-ai/deepscatter/README.md

 Explore `index.html`, and render it at `http://localhost:3345/index.html`, for a more advanced example.

-Note: Ideally, in a future release will you'll be able to create these specs in away that doesn't require coding JSON directly.
+Note: Ideally, in a future release you'll be able to create these specs in away that doesn't require coding JSON directly.

 ## Build the module